We cannot do what we do without YOU.

 You will be asked to e-sign a Volunteer Agreement and Liability Waiver each year.
 View the waiver.

-Become a part of our network of volunteers working to end hunger in the Southern Tier.
+Be a part of our network of volunteers working to end hunger in the Southern Tier.

 Opportunities – What Can I Do?